Amitie10g/PassLicense_botclasses.php/README.md

 * Flickr
 * Ipernity
+* Picasa

+Why not use Flinfo?

+It is a good tool and I want to research and merge some code into PassLicense, but it is not totally accurate and does not show the actual license at the source, based on the API.

+#Requiriments:

+* php 5.5 or above, with cURL and PCRE support
+* A valid account at your Wiki (better if that account have bot flag)
+* Flickr and Ipernity API keys, to interact with these services (not mandatory but dessirable).
+  You can obtain them from these sites at no cost

-To do:
+#To do:

-* Add support for more services (I want support for Picasa and Panoramio as priority)
+* Add support for more services (Panoramio as priority)
-* Improve the obtaing external information (it is almost done)
 * Add support for pages in large categories (the MediaWiki API make this very hard)

-Why not use Flinfo?

-It is a good tool and I want to investigate and merge some code into PassLicense, but is not totally accurate and does not show the actual license in the source, based on the API.

-Please report any problem or bugs to the Issues section.
+I can do this job alone, but any help is welcome.